-Imagine walking into a 19th-century village frozen in time, taking a train ride on the vintage Pine Creek Railroad, or discovering a secret path that leads to dinosaurs—you’ll find this and much more at Allaire State Park in the Monmouth County town of Farmingdale.
-It’s at the top of our favorite places to go as a family since we can do something different every time we visit.
-Sometimes we’ll take our bikes on the trails, glimpse into the past at historic Allaire Village, or just go to chill with nature.
+Imagine walking into a 19th-century village frozen in time, taking a train ride on the vintage Pine Creek Railroad, or discovering a secret path through the trees—you’ll find this and much more at Allaire State Park in the Monmouth County town of Farmingdale.
+It’s at the top of our favorite places to go as a family because every time we visit, a different experience awaits.
+Sometimes we’ll take our bikes on the trails, a glimpse into the past at historic Allaire Village, or just go to chill with nature.
 And each time we visit, we see it in a new light, especially during each season and when there are holiday events and festivals in the park.
 Want to know more about what makes Allaire State Park so unique?
-Scroll down for the reasons why we love going here and why you will too.
+Scroll down for why we love going here and why you will too.
 Find more parks to visit on our list of NJ parks to explore too. (featured photo taken at Allaire State Park)

 Allaire State Park: Choose your own day-trip adventure

 Allaire’s historic 19th-century iron-making village (formerly known as Howell Works) produced crude and cast iron in the early to mid-1800s and was a thriving industrial community with a population of 400.
-Today you can go into the recreated village which includes a general store, blacksmith shop, carpenter’s shop, foreman’s house and a church.
-We visit here frequently because they often have demonstrations at the blacksmith shop or the carpenter’s shop, giving you a glimpse of what they created back in the 19th century.
+Today you can go into the recreated village, which includes a general store, blacksmith shop, carpenter’s shop, foreman’s house, and a church.
+We visit here frequently because they often have historical demonstrations at the blacksmith shop or in the carpenter’s shop, giving you a glimpse of what they created back in the 19th century.
 My kids remark on how life might have been back then, and you feel like you have stepped back in time with this piece of living history.
 Make sure to stop by the Allaire Visitor Center and Museum (former row houses for the workers) for more information about the past and the living history events.

 Take a ride on the rails

 The Pine Creek Railroad was established in the 1950s, and it is an ideal example of how rail travel looked at the height of the steam era in the United States.
 Today, the NJ Museum of Transportation manages the diesel, narrow-gauge railway, and it’s one of the oldest operating ones in the country.
-My kids love taking the 15-minute ride—we enjoy the scenery and seeing history in action.
-Trains run every half hour on weekends (check ahead to see if special events are happening), and tickets are available at the ticket booth.
-Also, keep on the lookout for special train events—there’s an Easter Bunny train ride in the spring, and you can also do a birthday party with a ride on the train for your little conductor too.
-You can find the most up-to-date information on the New Jersey Museum of Transportation Facebook page.
+My kids love taking the 15-minute ride to enjoy the scenery and see history in action.
+Trains typically run every half hour on weekends (check ahead to see if special events are happening), and tickets are available at the ticket booth.
+Also, keep on the lookout for special train events—there’s a Haunted Halloween event for older kids, and you can also do a birthday party with a ride on the train for your little conductor.
+You can find the most up-to-date information on the New Jersey Museum of Transportation’s Facebook page.

 Hit the trails

 The trails throughout Allaire State Park appeal to everyone, whether you are walking, riding, or on horseback.
-The park includes the Edgar Felix bikeway, which is the first segment of the 55-mile Capital to Coast trail spanning from Trenton to the beach town of Manasquan.
+The park includes the Edgar Felix bikeway, the first segment of the 55-mile Capital to Coast trail spanning from Trenton to the beach town of Manasquan.
 The trail transitions from the woods to farmland to the path that meanders over the Garden State Parkway—it’s definitely a unique experience to bike right over rush hour traffic and my family’s favorite trail.

 Activities and festivals

 Throughout the year, Allaire boasts many activities for the whole family.
-There is a History Kids Club where kids can brush up on their state and colonial history, an antique car show, the Allaire Music Jamboree, and so much more.
-In the Fall, get ready for the cooler weather with the Apple & Fall Festival, the Fall Craft Show, and an 1830s All Hallow’s Eve Celebration, culminating with the beautiful Christmas Lantern Tours, a family favorite.
+There is a History Kids Club where kids can brush up on their state and colonial history, an antique car show, craft shows, and much more.
+In the Fall, get ready for the cooler weather with the Fall Apple Festival, the Fall Craft Show, and an 1830s All Hallow’s Eve Celebration, culminating with the beautiful holiday events, a family favorite.
 In the summer, Allaire hosts arts and crafts festivals, antique shows, and flea markets.
-You can check what’s happening with Allaire’s 2021 Calendar of Events.
+You can check what’s happening with Allaire’s 2023 Calendar of Events.

 What to know before you go

-Allaire State Park is open daily from 8 AM to 8 PM, and the entrance fees are $5 for New Jersey residents and $7 for non-New Jersey residents.
-Camping, picnic areas, fishing, and hunting areas are available.
-Many people also enjoy bird and wildlife viewing at Allaire or freshwater fishing since the Manasquan River meanders through the park.
-The village, Pine Creek Train Station, and many of the trails are located near the main entrance and parking area.
-The Dinosaur Trail is in a different location from the main entrance, and we find it’s easier to drive to rather than walk.
+Allaire State Park has camping, picnic areas, fishing, and hunting areas available.
+Many people also enjoy bird and wildlife viewing at Allaire or freshwater fishing since the Manasquan River zig-zags through the park.
+The village, Pine Creek Train Station, and many trails are near the main entrance and parking area.
 And if you’re going, plan to pack a picnic and snacks along with everything else you may need for the day, whether you hike, bike, or explore the village, since there aren’t any places to purchase food (unless it’s part of a special event).

 Allaire State Park